webrecorder/browsertrix-crawler/docs/docs/user-guide/qa.md

 ```

 This data indicates that:
-- when comparing `urn:view:<url>` records for crawl and replay, the screenshots are 95% similar,
+- When comparing `urn:view:<url>` records for crawl and replay, the screenshots are 95% similar.
-- when comparing `urn:text:<url>` records from crawl and replay WACZs, the text is 90% similar,
+- When comparing `urn:text:<url>` records from crawl and replay WACZs, the text is 90% similar.
-- when comparing `urn:pageinfo:<url>` resource entries from crawl and replay, the crawl record
+- When comparing `urn:pageinfo:<url>` resource entries from crawl and replay, the crawl record
 had 10 good responses (2xx/3xx status code) and 0 bad responses (4xx/5xx status code), while replay had 9 good and 1 bad.